 - Bring medium sauce pan to boil and add 5 cups of baby spinach

-- Cook one minute then rinse with cold water in colander and squeeze with hands to remove as much water as possible
+- Cook one minute then rinse with cold water in colander and squeeze with hands to remove as much water as possible (or press in a potato ricer which works really well!)

 - Stir fry vegetables in 2 T. canola oil for 3 minutes